Table of contents

 HM Land Registry (HMLR) publishes the full UK House Price Index (HPI) report and monthly data.
 Additionally, the Registers of Scotland publishes UK HPI reports and Land and Property Services Northern Ireland publishes Northern Ireland HPI reports.

 Total transaction volumes and new build volumes available to calculate UK HPI estimates have increased recently.
 HMLR have processed over 40% of HM Revenue and Customs' (HMRC's) provisional sales estimate for UK HPI's first estimate in recent months, though transaction volumes for older periods and new build volumes remain lower than historical averages.
-Users should be aware that revisions may be larger than historically and should note the greater uncertainty around new build prices.
+Users should be aware that revisions may be larger than they have been historically and should note the greater uncertainty around new build prices.
 Further information is available in HMLR's UK House Price Index summary.

 UK HPI re-referencing

-In our February 2025 release, UK HPI's reference period was updated from January 2015 to January 2023, so UK HPI indices now report January 2023 = 100.
+In February 2025's release, UK HPI's reference period was updated to January 2023, so UK HPI indices now report January 2023 equals 100.
 Re-referencing ensures the UK HPI reflects the price of the "average" property currently being sold and shifts the entire price level series for each geography and breakdown by a constant percentage.
-Inflation rates are unaffected by re-referencing, as explained in "Section 3: Methods used to produce the UK HPI" in HMLR's Quality and methodology guidance.
+Read more in our previous bulletin and Keeping average house prices up to date blog.

 Price Index of Private Rents